+Students will experience a range of homework activities guided by the Subject Leader which may include, for example, personal investigations, research projects, preparation for presentations or specific learning tasks.
 Homework is given every week.
 Each piece of homework should take at least half an hour to complete.
-Homework may be set online via Sparx Maths or Google Classroom where the students can access it.
+Homework may be set online via many online websites.